TiredBarnOwl/TiredBarnOwl/README.md

 # Professional Profile

-Hello, I'm a software engineer who specializes in game design and full-stack development.
+Hello, I'm a software engineer who specializes in full-stack development.
 I've got a strong grip on both the creative and technical sides of coding.

 ## Skills at a Glance